 The bottom line

-As well as lowering blood pressure, slowing down the aging process and promoting longevity, alleviating joint pain, protecting against neurodegenerative diseases, and slowing down atherosclerosis, newer studies have drawn links between the antioxidant and a wide range of other health benefits.
+As well as lowering blood pressure, slowing down the aging process and promoting longevity, alleviating joint pain, protecting against neurodegenerative diseases, and slowing down atherosclerosis, newer studies have drawn links between resveratrol and a wide range of other health benefits.

 As more case studies and anecdotal evidence comes to light, more and more research will be undertaken to further explore the potential of resveratrol.